nadrane/blog/source/_posts/build-your-own-nested-query-string-encoder.md

 And that's it!
 The whole thing, encoding and decoding, only takes ~40 lines of code.
 Perhaps next time you encounter something that feels a little too fundamental to code yourself, you won't hesitate to write some code if you can't find a sufficient open source package.

+_If you've run into challenges with your web applications, I do [consulting](/hire-me) work and am currently looking for new clients.
+Please [contact me](mailto:nick@nickdrane.com) for more details._

 #### Footnotes

 <a name="footnote1">1</a>: This example is straight from the [qs](https://www.npmjs.com/package/qs) documentation.
 Incidentally, qs provides an option to encode using a url safe character, which would result in readable urls, but this is not the default.